jhighman/milton/v2/API_INSTRUCTIONS.md

 - Background tasks are properly scheduled
 - Webhook delivery functions correctly
 - Error handling works in both modes
+- Concurrency behavior ensures FIFO, single-threaded processing
+- API remains responsive under load

+### Concurrency Testing

+The `test_api_concurrency.py` test specifically validates that:

+1. For asynchronous requests (with webhook_url):
+   - The API responds immediately with "processing_queued" status
+   - Tasks are processed in FIFO order
+   - Tasks are processed sequentially with no overlap (single-threaded execution)
+   - Each task starts only after the previous one completes

+2. For synchronous requests (without webhook_url):
+   - The API processes the request immediately
+   - The full report is returned directly in the response
+   - No tasks are queued

+This test ensures that the Celery configuration (task_concurrency=1, worker_prefetch_multiplier=1) successfully prevents resource contention crashes while maintaining API responsiveness.

 ## Support
 For additional support or questions, contact the development team or refer to the internal documentation.